DmxLarchey/Ramsey/README.md

   the non-variable case of Ramsey's theorem using `bar` can be found in Daniel Fridlender's thesis but it is more complicated to understand.

-* Of course the ultimate objective is a shorter mechanized proof of [Kruskal's tree theorem](http://www.loria.fr/~larchey/Kruskal).
+* Of course the ultimate goal is a shorter mechanized proof of [Kruskal's tree theorem](http://www.loria.fr/~larchey/Kruskal).

 ## Links and practical information